4 Narrative 2: Structure, Form

 The answer to the question of the narrator’s identity is usually maddeningly elusive in film, but it is still worth aexploring.
 Doing so reminds us that someone is telling about something that happened.
 As in the novel, the perspective of the narrator can be all but identical to that of the author, but it can also be different to a greater and lesser extent.
 We have unreliable narrators, after all (but not, we hope, unreliable authors).
 When I cannot identify a meaningful gap between what the film as an act of narrative is trying to tell me and what I might infer the filmmakers/author as trying to tell me, I move on, assuming any differences to be so thin as to be not worth interrogating too deeply.
 But when I sense that the film’s narrator’s “purpose” and the filmmakers’ purpose are not identical, that is when the interesting challenges arise.

-After all, not only is the narrator of a film challenging to pin down, but the film’s author is equally so, if for different reasons.
-As we have discussed, film’s are the products of many hands and creative visions.
-We call Vertigo a “Hitchcock film” or Rashomon a “Kurosawa film,” but we also know that however powerful their agency was within the process, both men were only one creative agent in the collaborative authorship of the films.
-We might think here of “Hitchcock” or “Kurosawa” as a kind of personified collaborative identity, a stand-in for the collective whole of the creative process, from screenplay through to the final edits.
-But in doing so, we are also aware that “Hitchcock” is not identical to Alfred Hitchcock, the director, and that any sense of what “Hitchcock” wishes to convey independent of the narrator involves not one but two levels of abstraction.
+After all, not only is the narrator of a film challenging to pin down, but the film’s author is equally so, and for different reasons specific to this medium.
+As we have discussed, films are the products of many hands and creative visions.
+We call Vertigo a “Hitchcock film” or Bicycle Thieves a “De Sica film,” but we also know that however powerful their agency was within the process, both men were only one creative agent in the collaborative authorship of the films.
+We might think here of “Hitchcock” or “De Sica” as a kind of personified collaborative identity, a stand-in for the collective whole of the creative process, from screenplay through to the final edits.
+But in doing so, we are also aware that “Hitchcock” is also not exactly identical to Alfred Hitchcock, the director, and that any sense of what “Hitchcock” wishes to convey independent of the narrator involves not one but two levels of abstraction.
 Unable to visualize an author as a corporate/collaborative body, we use “Hitchcock” or “Disney” as a kind of short-cut for visualizing an Author.
 Unable to visualize the narrator as the camera and related apparatus (the machinery through which the story is told), we fall back on a more familiar notion of the third-person omniscient narrator from the novel.
 Neither are quite adequate, but both will do for our purposes.

-protagonist POV –> Narrator (“camera”) –> Author (often represented as the director; ex., “Hitchcock”)
+protagonist POV –> Narrator (“camera”) –> Author (often referenced as the director; ex., “Hitchcock”)

 The basic shape of a three-act structure goes something like this:

-As you can see from this description, Acts 1 and 3 are quite short compared to Act 2.
+Acts 1 and 3 are conventionally brief compared to Act 2.
 This is true with many Hollywood narrative films, especially those working within the conventions of genre.
 “Normal” is not where the narrative interest lies, and once resolution has happened (the couple is married, the monster is dead) narrative interest drains quickly once again.
-Because of this, however, some argue that three acts is insufficient to capture the “beats” of a script, and even our chart above breaks down Act 2 into rising action, climax, and the movement towards resolution.
+Because of this, however, some argue that three acts is insufficient to capture the “beats” of a script, and thus even our chart above breaks down Act 2 into rising action, climax, and the movement towards resolution.

 Keep in mind that the “normal” of Act 1 is often not going to be our normal.
 If it is a science fiction film, it almost certainly won’t be.
 The “normal” we are being acclimated to here is the normal of the protagonist, or—if the film has no clear single protagonist—of the storyworld.
-Act 2 begins when that normal is shattered in some way.
-What shifts the story from Act 1 to 2 is when the rules of normal are shattered—as when the alien is loose on the ship or, in Bringing Up Baby, when our paleontologist finds himself carried out of his staid comfort-zone by his encounter with Susan, off into adventures that include, among other things, encounters with criminals and chasing after a leopard.
+Act 2 begins when that normal is shattered in some way by an inciting incident.
+What shifts the story from Act 1 to 2 is when the rules of normal are shattered—as when the alien is loose on the ship or, in Bringing Up Baby, when our paleontologist finds himself carried out of his boring comfort-zone off into adventures that include, among other things, encounters with criminals and chasing after a leopard.

 This model of three-act structure can rightly be challenged as overly simple, and many screenwriters argue for other ways of mapping out the narrative beats of a script.
 But in general, such models are only adding more detail to the basic structure described above, and three-act structure is a good place to start for thinking about the structure of many narrative films, even as we recognize that there are many for which it will not apply.
 That said, while this approach to thinking about narrative structure works well for thinking about a lot of narrative film, it does not work cleanly for all.
-For example, the three-act structure feels an awkward fit for an iterative narrative like Rashomon.
-Nonetheless, we can consider the Priest and Woodsman sitting dazed in Rashomon gate as the “normal” of the film, the baseline of paralyzed confusion with which our two main characters of the frame narrative begin.
-The retelling of the testimony to each other and to the cynical thief who joins them is the long Act 2.
-Act 3 begins with the silent admission by the Woodsman that he stole the knife and the discovery of the baby.
-It feels a bit forced when compared to the romantic comedy in the Hollywood tradition, no doubt, but it is still a useful way of thinking about the arc of the narrative.
+For example, the three-act structure will prove a more challenging fit for a film like Eternal Sunshine of the Spotless Mind (this week’s film) and even more so for a film like Zone of Interest, which we will discuss later in the semester.
+Nonetheless, there is value to seeing if the structure might fit if only so we can begin to see the alternative structure with which it is working.

 In fact, there is a strong tradition of narrative film—internationally and in the U.S.—that actively resists many of the patterns central to the three-act structure we have just described.
 A narrative film in the Hollywood tradition can use this 3-act structure because it follows certain features in its approach to narrative that are well adapted to it.
 For example, a commercial narrative film in the Hollywood tradition relies on a protagonist, one about whom the viewer is quickly educated in terms of their defining characteristics and their central problem, a problem which the long struggle of act 2 will ultimately resolve in the descending action of act 3.
 In film that actively positions itself as an alternative to this tradition—including many international art house and independent films—we cannot necessarily count on the central consistent character, single-mindedly dedicated to resolving a central problem.
 Nor can we count on resolution itself.
 For example, the ending of 400 Blows (dir.
 François Truffaut; 1959) refuses the kind of ending—happy or sad—we have been trained by other films to expect.
 Instead we end in a state of uncertainty as to the future of our protagonist, an uncertainty manifested on screen by the freeze-frame with which the film ends: